peterennis/angular-stencil/README.md

 })
 export class AppModule { }
 ```

-### add the stencil javascript to our angular index.html
+### Add the Stencil component javascript file to angular index.html

 Next we need to add the generated javascript of our stencil project to our angular project.
-To do this we add a script tag somewhere in the head of the `index.html` of our angular project:
+To do this we add a script tag somewhere in the head of the `index.html` of our angular project.

 ```html
 <script src="assets/build/app.js"></script>
 ```

 An even better way would be to add your additional web component scripts to the `.angular-cli.json` config file as explained [here](https://github.com/angular/angular-cli/wiki/stories-global-scripts).

-### add angular data-binding
+### Add angular data-binding

 We said that our slider component has three properties (min, max, value).
-So let's establish angular data-binding to these properties in our app component.
+So let's establish angular data-binding to these properties in our `app.component.ts` file.

 ```typescript
 import { Component } from '@angular/core';